JLLormeau/IAM/Sample2_IAM_binding_policy_with_ug/README.md

-# Sample2 - binding policy with ug
+# Sample2 - binding policy with ug based on namespace

 ## Prerequisie :
 - Python 3.6 + with module request on linux or windows